SuperZombi/soundpad-online/github/themes.md

 | **author** | `string`    | Theme author                         | _preferred_ |
 | **image**  | `string`    | Theme icon (`data:image` or `https`) | _required_  |

+You can see examples of ready-made themes [here](themes/).

+### Local themes

+To test your theme locally, create a `themes` folder next to the `.exe` file<br>
+(or click the `More` button in the Settings themes section and the folder will be automatically created)<br>
+and place your `.css` file in this folder.

+### Web themes

+Then you can upload your theme to this repository and after moderation check, your theme can get into the program.